kirakirakira/treehouse-practice/CSS Basics/cssbasics-notes.md

 }
 ```

+Default font size for most browsers is 16px, which would equal 1em.

 **Converting pixels to ems**: To convert a px value to its equivalent em value: divide an element's px value by the parent element's font-size value.

 Example: